What can you do with a CDL? 12 jobs ideas for CDL holders

 3. Tanker truck driver.

-These drivers deliver bulk materials (i.e., oil, water, milk, sand, grain, etc.) using large, metallic tanker trailers and are usually responsible for loading and unloading their own tanker.
+These drivers deliver dry and liquid bulk materials (i.e. water, milk, sand, grain, etc.) using large tanker trailers and are usually responsible for unloading their own tanker.
+This hands-on work makes tanker driving a unique opportunity that provides a change of pace from other driving jobs.

 5. Flatbed truck driver.

-Flatbed drivers haul uniquely shaped or oversized freight and materials (i.e., lumber, generators, glass, etc.) using a flat trailer.
+Flatbed drivers haul uniquely shaped or oversized freight and materials (i.e., lumber, generators, glass, etc.) using a flatbed or Conestoga trailer.

 6. Livestock truck driver.